endolith/waveform-analysis/README.md

 **Recommended:**

-* [PySoundFile](http://pysoundfile.readthedocs.io) for opening any file format supported by [libsndfile](http://www.mega-nerd.com/libsndfile/) (including MP3).
+* [SoundFile](https://python-soundfile.readthedocs.io/) for opening any file format supported by [libsndfile](http://www.mega-nerd.com/libsndfile/) (including MP3).
 Otherwise, it falls back to SciPy's very limited WAV file support.
   * (Mostly note to self, 2024-07-25: Install using `pip install soundfile`, not `pip install pysoundfile`.
-Using `conda install pysoundfile` installs a slightly older version that may or [may not work](https://github.com/conda-forge/pysoundfile-feedstock/issues/13).)
+Using `conda install pysoundfile` installs an older deprecated version that may or [may not work](https://github.com/conda-forge/pysoundfile-feedstock/issues/13).)

 **Optional:**